-E-Resources for High School Students
+E-Resources for Middle and High School Students

 These resources are accessible from anywhere with your library card.

 - Academic Search – full text magazine, newspaper and journal articles on every subject, including scholarly, peer-reviewed

 - Brainfuse HelpNow – homework help for all ages, subject skill-building, writing lab, standardized test center for SAT, ACT, GED, and more (in English and Spanish)